toniSta/blockchain_vaccination_records/README.md

 The prototype is implemented with Python 3.x.
 We recommend a version >= 3.6.
 We use Docker to deploy our demonstration.
 You will need to install `docker` (>= 17.10) and `docker-compose` (>=1.16).
-We visualize the current chain state as png image.
+We visualize the current chain state as a PNG image.
 You may want to install an image viewer which is able to refresh the opened image.
-On windows, we recommend [JPEGView](https://sourceforge.net/projects/jpegview/).
+On Windows, we recommend [JPEGView](https://sourceforge.net/projects/jpegview/).

 ### Installing